perllb/ctg-sc-cite-seq-10x/README.md

 # ctg-sc-adt-rna-10x
-## Nextflow pipeline for preprocessing of 10x chromium cite-seq with rna+adt data with cellranger.
+## Nextflow pipeline for processing of 10x chromium cite-seq with rna+adt data with cellranger.

 - Only needs one samplesheet with description of each sample, and the feature.csv list with antibody tags
 - Supports mm10 and hg38 references, but can also be run with custom reference genome and annotation (must be added via nextflow.config).
 See custom genome below.